Randomization Can Reduce Both Bias and Variance: A Case Study in Random Forests

 and

-As in \cite{mentch2020randomization}, we refer to (\ref{mars}) as the MARS model and (\ref{mars_add}) as the MARSadd model in reference to their first appearance in \cite{friedman1991multivariate}.
+As in \cite{mentch2020randomization}, we refer to (\ref{mars.display}) as the MARS model and (\ref{mars_add.display}) as the MARSadd model in reference to their first appearance in \cite{friedman1991multivariate}.
 The error term $\epsilon$ follows an independent Gaussian $N(0,\sigma^2)$ distribution and $\sigma^2$ is prespecified to determine the signal-to-noise ratio of the generated data.
 Recall that SNR is defined by:

 We first generate synthetic datasets of size $n \in \{200,1000\}$ using the MARS and MARSadd functions and vary the SNR of the dataset on 10 evenly log-spaced points from 0.042 to 6.
-To replicate the results from \cite{mentch2020randomization}, we fit 2 models: a random forest with $mtry = 0.33$ and a bagging ensemble with $mtry = 1.0$.
-For both models, we grow 100 trees and set $maxnodes = 200$.
+To replicate the results from \cite{mentch2020randomization}, we split the data into a 50\%-50\% train-test split and fit 2 models: a random forest with $mtry = 0.33$ and a bagging ensemble with $mtry = 1.0$.
+For both models, we grow 100 trees and set $maxnodes = 200$\footnote{We set the maximum number of leaf nodes to 200 so that we are consistent with \cite{mentch2020randomization}.}.
 We repeat this procedure for 500 trials across each SNR level to obtain estimates of the test error and effective DoF for each model.
 Finally, we repeat this entire procedure while fitting another bagging ensemble of 100 trees with TRIM and $maxnodes$ set such that the effective DoF of the TRIM ensemble matches the effective DoF of the SFS random forest.
 We discuss the results of this simulation below.